pesalerno/PUMAgenomics/README.md

 		22

+We decided to use the final filters of loci with 75% individuals sequenced, individuals with no less than 50% missing data, maf 0.01, and filtering out the last sequnced base (#95).
+This final matrix had 12456 SNPs and a genotyping rate of 0.88.
+The structure matrix can be found [here](https://github.com/pesalerno/PUMAgenomics/blob/master/Puma_filtered_08_17_17.stru).

-In order to get from the .map file to the whitelist file format for input in *populations*, open *_c.map file in Text Wrangler, and do find and replace arguments using **grep**:
+In order to get the nice *populations* stats outputs from STACKS, we need to re-run populations using a whitelist.
+To get this, open the ***.map*** file from the last ***plink*** output in Text Wrangler, and do find and replace arguments using **grep**:

 	search for \d\t(\d*)_\d*\t\d\t\d*$